-For those who like trying new and unexpected flavors that are unique to the area they're visiting, Basse Terre has many genuinely local choices to choose from.
-Creole and Caribbean dishes are among the selections found in the area.
-Don't forget that you can read additional details regarding each of the options shown on the page by clicking on their names.
+For those vacationers who enjoy seeking out new and intriguing flavors that are particular to the areas they visit, Basse Terre offers a good range of truly local restaurants to choose from.
+Creole and Caribbean dishes are among the options found in the area.
+Don't forget that you can read further info for each restaurant on the page by clicking the names.

-Le Rivage Restaurant is a local lunch and dinner possibility found in Basse Terre.
+Le Rivage Restaurant is a casual restaurant located in Basse Terre.
 Known for its high quality Creole cuisine and its setting right on the beach, Le Rivage Restaurant is a casual gourmet affair despite the rustic look of the property.
-Customers can contact them at (059) 086-0240.
+Guests can reach them at (059) 086-0240.

-Le Rocher De Malendure is a pleasant place you might enjoy visiting.
+Le Rocher De Malendure is a nice restaurant in the area that's worth considering.
 A family-friendly seafood restaurant set on the beach, Le Rocher de Malendure is known for its fresh food and attentive service.

 |Basse Terre||Creole||(059) 081-1914|

 |Basse Terre||Caribbean||(059) 081-2434|

 |Basse Terre||Caribbean||(059) 060-1307|